Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 Profiles and local customisations for AppArmor

 #### Overview
-Still under development: All the [Canonical abstractions](#note--abstractions) have been ditched and things are progressing nicely.
-Everything is working in *enforce* mode and running `aa-logprof`, most profiles do not need any refinement.
-I have started to makings pretty retty, with a nice layout and inline notes.
-The main profile that still needs a little bit of work is `usr.lib.udisks2.udisksd`.
-It is working with *thumb drives*, *external drives*, *external video players* etc, etc. At that the moment, I have been switching stuff around to make sure things are not tied to a specific *usb socket* and checking functionality like *mount*, *unmount* and *eject*.
-I still have a few things to check, but everything is looking good.
+The AppArmor part of this project is to write profiles for low level daemons that need more specific AppArmor confinement than that provided by the generic *firejail-default* profile.
+For the most part, I am concentrating on daemons and applications that either live in user space, or have some input/output function.

+Note:  All the [Canonical abstractions](#note--abstractions) have been ditched.

 #### Portability
 Since I only use *Arch Linux*, which has a rational file system layout, depending on your distro, you may have to tweak `/usr/bin/` and `/usr/lib/` to the particular mix of: `/bin/`,`/sbin/`, `/usr/bin/`, .... `/lib/`, `/lib64/` and `/usr/lib/` used by your distro of choice.

-#### Profiles
+#### Finished profiles
-An uptodate list of the profiles I am working on is available [here](https://github.com/Irvinehimself/Irvines-Hardening-Project/blob/master/AppArmor/AppArmor-ProfileList), but currently it connsists of:
+An uptodate list of profiles is available [here](https://github.com/Irvinehimself/Irvines-Hardening-Project/blob/master/AppArmor/AppArmor-ProfileList), but currently it consists of:

 * usr.lib.udisks2.udisksd
   * Running in `enforce` mode, but still needs some work